KenKundert/emborg/doc/configuring.rst

 String values may incorporate other string valued settings.
 Use braces to interpolate another setting.
-In addition, you may interpolate the configuration name ('config_name'), the host name ('host_name'), the user name ('user_name'), Emborg's program name ('prog_name'), your home directory ('home_dir') or the configuration directory ('config_dir').
+In addition, you may interpolate the configuration name ('config_name'), the host name ('host_name'), the user name ('user_name'), Emborg's program name ('prog_name'), your home directory ('home_dir'), the configuration directory ('config_dir') or the output directory ('log_dir').
 An example of this is shown in both :ref:`repository` and :ref:`archive` above.
 Doubling up the braces acts to escape them.
 In this way you gain access to *Borg* placeholders. :ref:`archive` shows an example of that.
 Interpolation is not performed on any setting whose name is given in :ref:`do_not_expand`.

 Settings that take lists of strings can be specified as a single multi-line string where one item is given per line.
 Lines that begin with # are ignored,